IBMStreams/sample.edge-rolling-average/README.md

 #### CP4D.6.
 Observe the application running on the edge
 From CP4D Console, perform these steps.
 See [Monitoring edge systems and applications with Edge Analytics](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-monitor.html) for detailed instructions on how to view status, logs, metrics, etc. for edge applications.
-1. Continuing from the 'App Control Sample' panel
+1. Continuing from the 'Rolling Average Sample' panel
-    - CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps > app control sample
+    - CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps > rolling average sample
 1. Go to row for the application instance for the edge node that you would like to see log for, and select three dots at clear right part of row to see the list of options.
     1. Select 'Download logs'.
 1. Unzip downloaded log package.